airshipit/shipyard/docs/source/API.rst

 Buffer version of the configuration documents and aggregate the responses.
 While performing this commit, further POSTing of configdocs, or other commits may not be invoked (Shipyard will block those requests with a 409 response).
-If there are any failures to validate, the Shipyard Buffer and Commited Documents will remain unchanged.
+If there are any failures to validate, the Shipyard Buffer and Committed Documents will remain unchanged.
 If successful, the Shipyard Buffer will be cleared, and the Committed documents will be updated.